Have you secured your right to unemployment benefits?

 About Akademikernes A-kasse

-Akademikernes A-kasse consider it their most important task to help members move on in the best way
+Akademikernes A-kasse considers it their most important task to help members transition from one situation to the next in the best way possible.

 - Akademikernes A-kasse